zesje/zesje/README.md

 Then, in a separate terminal, run the development server:

-    python server
+    python zesje

-This will also re-load the code when you make modifications in `server/`.
+This will also re-load the code when you make modifications in `zesje/`.